BACCEducation

 Tips from Top Scorers

-• "Use real case studies in every essay." — Examiners love specific, detailed examples.
+• "Use real case studies in every essay." - Specific, detailed examples make evaluation stronger.

-• "Draw systems diagrams clearly." — Practice inputs, outputs, storages, and flows.
+• "Draw systems diagrams clearly." - Practice inputs, outputs, storages, flows, and feedback.

-• "Understand different environmental value systems." — Ecocentric, anthropocentric, technocentric.
+• "Understand different environmental value systems." - Ecocentric, anthropocentric, and technocentric perspectives help you evaluate.

 Ready to Practice IB Environmental Systems & Societies?

 Try our practice questions with detailed explanations.
-30 free questions — no sign-up required.
+20 free questions per subject - no sign-up required.

 Start Practising Free